Leicestershire Antills and Connected Families

 Searching.
 Many Swynnertons are referred to in records as De Swynnertons but I have indexed all as surname Swynnerton.
 Additionally there are various spellings of Swinnerton, Swinerton, Swynnerton etc, so it may pay to search all varieties.
 I hope you will benefit from the information I present here.

-Thanks: Particular thanks for help, research and data go to: Antill data - my Mother and elder brother, Terry, Wayne, my fifth cousin Ann Jones (search for Ann Lawrence on this site), Greg Hunter, Roy, Barbara, Danny, Lindsay, Cassandra, Peggy, Sally, Cheryl, and Bob; Weston data: Geoffrey, Joy, Adele, Beverley and Paul; Stewart: to Ann and clanmacfarlane web site; Hinds: Ken and rootsweb; Truelove and Tyacke: Margaret; Swinnerton: Margaret and Iain; Stock: to Derek Stock and his fellow researchers - see http://freepages.genealogy.rootsweb.ancestry.com/~essexstock/index.htm; Britton: to Gladys Britton Spilsbury for her book "The Brittons of Kingswood Chase and some Gloucestershire Connections" as updated by Andrew Plaster's research; Rod for southern hemisphere Brosters; Lyn Paterson for Paterson/Moncrieffe information and George Seton's 1890 book House of Moncrieff; David for Pattison and Graham info; olivercromwell.org for his information; Kay Borsberry and Bert for some Davis information; some Thatcher data from theislandwiki.org/index.php/Descendants_of_John_Thetcher and Lynne who has connected me to my cider manufacturers Thatchers of Sandford.
+Thanks: Particular thanks for help, research and data go to: Antill data - my Mother and elder brother, Terry, Wayne, my fifth cousin Ann Jones (search for Ann Lawrence on this site), Greg Hunter, Roy, Barbara, Danny, Lindsay, Cassandra, Peggy, Sally, Cheryl, Bob and Robin for Spondon line info; Weston data: Geoffrey, Joy, Adele, Beverley and Paul; Stewart: to Ann and clanmacfarlane web site; Hinds: Ken and rootsweb; Truelove and Tyacke: Margaret; Swinnerton: Margaret and Iain; Stock: to Derek Stock and his fellow researchers - see http://freepages.genealogy.rootsweb.ancestry.com/~essexstock/index.htm; Britton: to Gladys Britton Spilsbury for her book "The Brittons of Kingswood Chase and some Gloucestershire Connections" as updated by Andrew Plaster's research; Rod for southern hemisphere Brosters; Lyn Paterson for Paterson/Moncrieffe information and George Seton's 1890 book House of Moncrieff; David for Pattison and Graham info; olivercromwell.org for his information; Kay Borsberry and Bert for some Davis information; some Thatcher data from theislandwiki.org/index.php/Descendants_of_John_Thetcher and Lynne who has connected me to my cider manufacturers Thatchers of Sandford.
 Thanks also to Jen at leicestershire.webs.com for parish records.
-Some of you live in other continents and so I know that the sun is always shining on at least one one of you somewhere.
+Danvers information from Memorials of the Danvers Family of Swithland & Shepshed by Tony Danvers.
+Some of you live in other continents and so I know that the sun is always shining on at least one of you somewhere.

 Air Commodore E W (Peter) Merriman CBE, DFM